Google Posts: Everything You Need to Know About [Complete Guide 2021]

 Or, to skip this manual labor, you can schedule your post ahead of time using tools like EmbedSocial’s GMB scheduling tool

-Google posts scheduler
+Scheduling Google posts

 It will help you remain active on your Google My Business account, without the need to go log in back every week and manually add posts after the previous ones have expired.

 Post on multiple locations at once?
-Yes, you can use the option ‘Choose locations’ and select multiple accounts/locations of your business, that will enable you to publish the same post in just a few clicks.
+Yes, you can use the option ‘Choose locations’ and select multiple accounts/locations of your business, which will enable you to publish the same post in just a few clicks.

 No need to log in on different Google My Business accounts, just use the EmbedSocial’s tool and save tons of time.